Team Volunteer Day: A Garden Full of Radishes

 - Whatever we’d end up doing, it should be meaningful.
 A few of our ideas involved stuff like doing a paint & sip class or going on a kayaking tour.
 That stuff sounds like a blast, but we really wanted to do something that would help us give back to the Bushwick community, because for each of us Radishes it’s like our second home!

-- We had to be outside (soaking up summer the last days of summer).
-Brooklyn is beautiful in the summertime, but for any workaholic New Yorker it’s next to impossible to get outside to enjoy it.
+- We had to be outside (soaking up the last days of summer).
+Brooklyn is beautiful in the summertime, but for any workaholic New Yorker it’s next to impossible to get outside and enjoy it.
 We knew that any time we’d spend as a group would have to be time spent outside, for our own sanity.

 We were scratching our heads for a while trying to figure out what we could do that would fit these criteria.
 Michelle, our phenomenal comms director, made a brilliant suggestion that we volunteer as a group at a nearby community garden called Know Waste Lands which is owned and operated by a local nonprofit called BK ROT.